ConsumerDataStandardsAustralia/mock-data-holder-nodejs/ReadMe.md

    The certificates being used by the containers have been created for this setup.
 In particular, the naming of hosts is important when certificates are created.
 So, unless you change stuff in that space or you want to use your own CA, there should be nothing that requires change her.

    If any setting is changed, the containers need to be rebuild.
-   Ie, `docker compose down`, followed by `docker compose up --build` Step 1 may need to be repeated.
+   Ie, `docker compose down`, followed by `docker compose up --build`.

+   Step 1 may need to be repeated.

-## Testing the server
+## Accessing the resource API

+In order to obtain an access token, the PAR authorisation flow must be completed using the mock-data-recipient.
+The ACCC [documentation](https://github.com/ConsumerDataRight/mock-data-recipient) on the mock-data-recipient contains more detailed information.

+Required for authorisation flow is a LoginID.
+The resource dataset will contain all the user loaded by the `dsb-data-loader` container.
+Refer to the data files in the `load-test-data\input` directory to obtain a LoginID (LastName.FirstName).</br>
+*Note:You could also use a UI to the actual data, such as MongoDB Compass to read this directly*

+To access the resource API you can utilise the swagger UI provided by mock-data-recipient container, or alternatively retrieve the access token from the mock-data-recipient UI and use as required.</br> The authenticated resource endpoints accessed via the mtls-gateway, the unauthenticated ones via the tls-gateway.
+Present the `mtls-gateway\client.pfx` for any calls to the mtls-gateway.

 If you want to use Postman, the `mtls-gateway\client.pfx` certificate must be associated with `https://mtls-gateway:8082` and the `mtls-gateway\ca.pem` must be specified as the Certificate Authority.
-Please refer to the Post certificate management documentation for more information
+Please refer to the Post certificate management documentation for more information.

 The running test data server can then be interrogated using the `CDR_Energy_Sector_Conformance_tests` collection from the [Postman collection](https://github.com/ConsumerDataStandardsAustralia/dsb-postman) repository.